-After an organ transplant, patients will continue to work with their healthcare providers who will monitor their recovery.
-They will also work together to develop medicine dosage and lifestyle plans that will keep patients healthy for the rest of their lives.
+After an organ transplant, patients will continue to work with their health care team, who will monitor their recovery.
+They will also work together to develop medication dosages and lifestyle plans that will keep patients healthy for the rest of their lives.

-Medicines may have a number of side effects, such as headache, nausea, and weight gain.
-They may also cause problems such as high blood pressure or high cholesterol.
+Medications may have a number of side effects, such as headache, nausea, and weight gain.
+They may also cause problems such as

 There is also an increased risk of cancer as a result of suppressing the immune system.
-However, the risk of cancer may vary depending on different factors, such as age or whether there is a family history of cancer.
+However, the risk of cancer may vary depending on different factors, such as which medications are chosen, age, or whether there is a family history of cancer.

 After an organ transplant, patients will also continue to undergo many tests to ensure that there is no infection and that the organ is not being rejected.
-Tests vary depending on the specific organ, but can include blood tests, X-rays, or biopsies.
+Tests vary depending on the specific organ, but can include blood tests, imaging tests like

 Diet and Exercise